yegor256/blog/_drafts/_future.md

   * Write a blog about OOP, like [@skapral](https://www.pragmaticobjects.com/) and [@g4s8](https://blog.g4s8.wtf/) are doing;

-  * Create an open source framework or a library in EO style and make it popular on GitHub
+  * Create an open source framework or a library in the EO style and make it popular on GitHub
     (join our [Telegram group](https://t.me/elegantobjects) to get help);